uktrade/.github/REOPENING_GO_LIVE.md

 - [ ] Organisation custom properties added
 - [ ] DBT security policy applied
 - [ ] Organisation rulesets are applied.
 This should happen automatically once the custom properties are added, but it can be verified in the /settings/rules page
+- [ ] A CODEOWNERS file has been created at the root of the repo